JKAnderson/SoulsFormats/FORMATS.md

-PARAMDEF | .def, .paramdef | A companion format that specifies the format of data in a param PARAMTDF | .tdf | A companion format that provides friendly names for enumerated types in params PMDCL | .pmdcl | Places and configures static map decals in DS3 TAE3 | .tae | The animation event format used in DS3 TPF | .tpf | A container for platform-specific texture data
+PARAMDEF | .def, .paramdef | A companion format that specifies the format of data in a param PARAMTDF | .tdf | A companion format that provides friendly names for enumerated types in params PMDCL | .pmdcl | Places and configures static map decals in DS3 RMB | .rmb | Controller rumble effects for all games TAE3 | .tae | The animation event format used in DS3 TPF | .tpf | A container for platform-specific texture data